slior/Scenaria/docs/Language.md

 ```
 user 'Shopper' as u;
-actor 'Cart Service' as cs;
+agent 'Cart Service' as cs;
-actor 'Order Service' as os;
+agent 'Order Service' as os;
 store 'Cart Data' as cd;
 store 'Inventory' as i;

+note for i: 'All up-to-date inventory';

 cs --> cd;
 cs <-- cd;